 1. The NG-RAN receives downlink data (e.g. the N1 NAS PDU and/or the user plane PDU) for a UE in RRC_INACTIVE State, the NG-RAN buffers the downlink data and triggers RAN Paging message.

 If the NG RAN supports the Paging Cause Indication for Voice Service feature and if the UE context in NG-RAN indicates that the UE supports the Paging Cause Indication for Voice Service feature, the NG RAN shall provide the Voice Service Indication in the RAN Paging message for the UE when it detects that the downlink data which triggers the RAN Paging message is related to voice service, as specified in clause 5.38.3 of TS 23.501 [2].

+For MPS, based on receipt of an ARP (see clause 5.4.3.3 of TS 23.501 [2]), or based on receipt of service priority (also called RAN Paging Priority in TS 38.413 [10]) with values indicative of MPS priority handling, the NG-RAN shall handle the request with MPS priority.

 2. The NG-RAN sends the RAN Paging message to the UE.